Blocking AI traffic with DNS filtering

 Pi-hole as the first choke point for AI domains

-Pi-hole is the first place I put the knife in.
+Pi-hole is the first place I stop it.
 If a client asks for a known AI domain, I want the query answered locally with nothing useful, not sent on to a public resolver where it can sail straight through.
-That catches a lot of casual traffic with very little fuss, which is the whole point of using DNS filtering before you start throwing firewall rules around.
+That catches a lot of casual traffic with very little fuss, which is the point of DNS filtering before the firewall starts getting involved.

 Unbound recursion and local sinkhole control